Accrual

 RLS (Row-Level Security)

-Row-Level Security is the database-layer access control tectm uses to ensure that cost data, internal rate cards and head-contractor-only fields are never visible to subcontractors or clients above, even if they share the same database.
+Row-Level Security is the database-layer access control tectm uses to ensure that cost data, internal rate cards and internal-only fields are never visible to engaged contractors below or the parties above, even if they share the same database.

 RLS runs at the Postgres layer, not the application layer — so a misconfigured frontend cannot leak data the database has already refused to return.
 Every API request resolves the user's role and Postgres returns only the rows that role is authorised to see.